(guest@joequery.me)~ $ |

 include template_name_variable

-received as the argument was a string literal or a variable.
-Here's how it
+Within Django's source for the include tag, it has to evaluate if what was received as the argument was a string literal or a variable.
+Here's how it accomplishes this

-if path[0] in ('"', "'") and path[-1] == path[0]: # do stuff knowing the argument is a string literal else: # do stuff knowing the argument is a variable
+# do stuff knowing the argument is a string literal

 In my opinion, the logic for how we determine if the argument is a string literal should not be within the condition itself.
 The developers reading the source should easily be able to tell the path the program will take if the argument is a string literal.
 How that is determined is irrelevant when we simply intend to trace the path of the program.